 Description:

-Eighth-grader Shannon’s life is more challenging than ever.
-Things are constantly shifting.
-No matter how hard she tries, Shannon can never seem happy when her classmates begin dating one another, but no one wants to date her.
+Eighth-grader Shannon’s life is more challenging than ever as things are constantly shifting.
+No matter how hard she tries, Shannon can never seem happy when her classmates begin dating one another, except no one wants to date her.
 She worries about upsetting everyone who cares about her as she battles her anxieties and undiagnosed depression.
 Is there a problem with her?
 Can she live up to everyone’s expectations of her?
 And what does she want to be in the end?

 Book Summary | Friends Forever by Shannon Hale and LeUyen Pham